jnozzi/cocoadev.com/markdown/AdviceOnImportingHeaders.md

 *By way of example*

-For my first project I would subclass General/NSButton and add code to make it bounce around the screen.
+For my first project I would subclass NSButton and add code to make it bounce around the screen.
 So far, everything has been going pretty well.
-I can take a NIB, add a new General/NSButton (I use the round ones with no text), change the class to DButton, draw a connection to the General/NSView and compile and it will bounce like mad.
+I can take a NIB, add a new NSButton (I use the round ones with no text), change the class to DButton, draw a connection to the NSView and compile and it will bounce like mad.
 I know this is a vastly inefficient way to do this, but I thought it would be cool.

 For the next part, I am writing a collision detector that keeps track of all the balls on the screen and lets them know if they need to bounce.
 I have DButton register itself with collisionDetector at init.
-Collision detector stores all the buttons in a General/NSMutableArray.
+Collision detector stores all the buttons in a NSMutableArray.
 DButton stores it's index as an int and passes it to this function:

  - (BOOL)checkCollision:(int)sender